I ran out in the morning when the air was clean and new,

 While the men go to lecture with the wind in their gowns.

-We are busy working to bring Barry Cornwall's "Autumn Morning at Cambridge" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Barry Cornwall's "Autumn Morning at Cambridge" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Autumn Morning at Cambridge" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.